zappalaja/spear-mcp-test/README.md

 # Model Context Protocol (MCP) Server for Accessing NOAA-SPEAR Climate Model Output
 An MCP is a standarized form of two-way communication for connecting AI applications to external services, devices and databases.
-This MCP server is designed to work with accessing NOAA SPEAR output.
-It has been created and testing using Claude desktop.
+This MCP server is designed for accessing NOAA SPEAR output.
+It has been created and testing using Claude Desktop.

-To download Claude desktop, follow the instructions from this link:
+To download Claude Desktop, follow the instructions from this link:

 https://claude.ai/download

-Once Claude desktop is installed, go to the settings and proceed to the 'Developer' section.
+Once Claude Desktop is installed, go to the settings and proceed to the 'Developer' section.
 Click 'Edit config' and insert the correct form of the 'Local Install' into the 'claude_desktop_config.json'.

 # Local Install